 Two World War II airplanes collide and crash during Wings Over Dallas air show

 Two World War II-era airplanes collided and crashed while performing a flyover at a commemorative event in Texas on Saturday, the Federal Aviation Administration said in a statement.
-It was not immediately clear how many people were on the planes.
+Six people were onboard the two planes at the time of the crash, the Commemorative Air Force said.

 A Boeing B-17 Flying Fortress and a Bell P-63 Kingcobra were participating in the Air Force's Wings Over Dallas air show when they collided mid-air near the Dallas Executive Airport just before 1:30 p.m. local time, the FAA said.